hashchange/backbone.select/readme.md

 There are a few things you must and mustn't do in order to make sharing work, and keep yourself out of trouble.

 - Don't use the `silent` option when adding models, removing them, or resetting a collection.

-If you change the contents of a collection silently, the `selected`/`deselected` status of the shared models won't be synced across collections reliably.
+  If you change the contents of a collection silently, selections are not updated as models are added or removed from it.
+And if you share models among collections, the `selected`/`deselected` status of these models won't be synced across collections reliably.

 - When a collection is no longer in use, call `close()` on it to avoid memory leaks.